happygupta07/Happy_Gupta_CSE-AIML_B_-Restaurant-Management-Systemt/README.md

-this ia a project of reataurant managemant system
+this ia a project of restaurant managemant system